postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 }
 ```

-To verify that the JSON file is correct, you can run:
+To verify that the JSON file is correct, you can run the following:

 ```powershell
 metalama config verify diagnostics